Erdon Daci

-Erdon Daci (born 4 July 1998) is a Macedonian professional footballer who plays as a forward, currently playing for Kazakhstan Premier League club Zhenis, and the North Macedonia national team.
+Erdon Daci (born 4 July 1998) is a Macedonian professional footballer who plays as a forward, currently playing for Abissnet Superiore club Tirana, and the North Macedonia national team.

 Club career

 On 22 July 2019, Daci signed a professional contract with Konyaspor for 3 years.
 Daci made his professional debut for Konyaspor in a 0–0 Süper Lig tie with Ankaragücü on 18 August 2019.

 On 30 August 2021, Daci signed a three-year contract with Westerlo in Belgium.

 On 1 February 2024, Daci was loaned by Beveren.

 On 6 September 2024, Daci signed with Deinze for the rest of the 2024–25 season, with an option for 2025–26.
 He left the club in December 2024 after Deinze was declared bankrupt and ceased operations.

 International career

 Daci was born in Macedonia and is of Albanian descent.
 He represented the North Macedonia U21s internationally.
 He was called up to the senior North Macedonia national team for a set of matches in October 2023.

 On 17 October 2023, Daci scored his first goal for North Macedonia on his debut against Armenia in a 3–1 win.